Laboratory Animal Resources Center

 Each protocol/amendment to be reviewed is assigned a primary reviewer, who serves as liaison between the committee and the investigator for the duration of the protocol.
 Any errors, problematic issues, or questions that members of the committee may have are sent to the primary reviewer, who works with the investigator to either correct the errors/issues or develop an alternative approach to the aspect in question, prior to full IACUC review.
 Once approved, a specific revision of a protocol is valid and active for three years before it warrants complete renewal.
 The investigator may, however, request permission to make some adjustments and/or changes to the protocol in the following areas with a complete, submitted protocol amendment: Addition/deletion/change of a title, procedure location, personnel or PI, animal species, change of procedure, and request for additional animals.
 Furthermore, an annual progress report must be submitted in order to maintain active status for a protocol.
 This is submitted to the IACUC committee in a similar fashion to amendments and protocols.

-Gordon Brackee, DVM, MS, DACLAM is the Institutional Veterinarian and a helpful advisor for investigators who are preparing protocols.
-The IACUC strongly recommends contacting him early in the process of preparing applications, renewals, or amendments to provide advice on the appropriate and optimal species-specific uses of procedures, anesthesia, analgesia, and euthanasia.
-Dr. Brackee may be contacted via office phone at (806) 743-2565, cell phone at (806) 787-1603, or via e-mail.
+The Institutional Veterinarian is a helpful resource for investigators who are preparing protocols.
+The IACUC strongly recommends contacting early in the process of preparing applications, renewals, or amendments to provide advice on the appropriate and optimal species-specific uses of procedures, anesthesia, analgesia, and euthanasia.
+Contact the LARC office phone at (806) 743-2565 or via e-mail.

 The IACUC will not approve an item (i.e., application, amendment, or renewal) until the PI and all personnel have enrolled in the Occupational Health & Safety (OHS) program and completed the required CITI-web training.
 All personnel listed on a protocol are required to enroll in the TTUHSC OHS Program.
 However, enrollment in the program does not require participation in the program.
 Upon receipt of an application for a new protocol or a protocol renewal/amendment adding new personnel, the LARC will send an e-mail notice to each (new) person listed on the protocol.
 This e-mail notice will provide all necessary attachments to be completed and submitted to your local campus health or risk assessment nurse.
 The nurse then provides the enrollment form for signature, and submits verification to the LARC that your enrollment in the OHS program is complete.
 Next, all personnel listed on a protocol are required to complete Citi-web training modules pertaining to their particular study.
 The link to the modules will also be provided in your e-mail notice from the LARC.
 All protocol personnel are required to complete the basic "Laboratory Animals" module as well as any module available pertaining to the species to be used in the protocol.
 Upon completion of each training module, the LARC will verify completion of training to the IACUC.